kunjsinha/flash-learn/README.md

 -   `ui/main_ui.py`: The main Streamlit user interface and application logic.
 -   `ai.py`: Handles interactions with the local Ollama API for question generation.
 -   `pdf_reader.py`: Utilities for extracting and cleaning text from PDF files.

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the project.